pytorch/executorch/backends/apple/mps/setup.md

 - `Metal.framework`

 In this tutorial, you have learned how to lower a model to the MPS delegate, build the mps_executor_runner and run a lowered model through the MPS delegate, or directly on device using the MPS delegate static library.

+## Frequently encountered errors and resolution.

+If you encountered any bugs or issues following this tutorial please file a bug/issue on the ExecuTorch repository, with hashtag **#mps**.